ToneAlchemy/BiasPro/README.md

 ---

-## Tube Manager Configuration Guide
+## Tube Profile Manager Configuration Guide

-The **Tube Manager** is powerful because it allows you to customize how the meter calculates Bias for specific tube types.
+The **Tube Profile Manager** is powerful because it allows you to customize how the meter calculates Bias for specific tube types.

 ### 1. Max Dissipation (Watts)
 This determines the "Red Line" for your tube.
 The meter uses this value to calculate the **% Dissipation** displayed on the screen.